chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 modified: 2018-02-23T22:11:53-04:00
 ---

+Here, we'll look at how we can make our .NET application more efficient and better responsive to users.

 #### [1] The problem

 Before going into solution and available options, lets understand the problem taht we are trying to address.
 In general form, this is the problem